A Grand Discovery of Spain

 Barcelona is well known for having its finger on the culinary pulse and the hotel has its own two Michelin-starred restaurant.
 Enoteca serves innovative cuisine inspired by the food and produce of the Mediterranean with an emphasis on seafood.
 The hotel has four other restaurants and a bar.

-Explore Dali’s Catalonia on this private tour.
-Visit Figueres, the beautiful town where the Dalí Theatre and Museum is located.
-The museum itself is the largest surrealistic object in the world, built by Dali over the ruins of a 19th century theatre destroyed at the end of the Spanish Civil War.
-You'll also head to Girona, a small but charming city north of Barcelona to wander through its historic streets.
+Enjoy a private exploration of Dalí’s Catalonia, with a visit to the beautiful town of Figueres.
+Here you’ll find Dalí Theater and Museum, the largest surrealistic object in the world, built by Dalí over the ruins of a 19th century theater destroyed at the end of the Spanish Civil War.

-The old centre of Girona has preserved the remains of its long history.
-Take a private guided walking tour to see its imposing Gothic cathedral, which contain a textile jewel, the medieval Creation Tapestry.
-You'll also stroll through El Call, the old Jewish quarter, and see the Arab baths.
+Girona is a small but charming city north of Barcelona.
+The old center of Girona has preserved the remains of its long history.
+Take a private guided walking tour to see its imposing Gothic cathedral, which contains a textile jewel, the medieval Creation Tapestry.
+You’ll also stroll through El Call, the old Jewish quarter, and see the Arab baths.

 San Sebastian